Pranjal2041/COL106AssignmentEvaluator/README.md

 5. `root_path`:- Change the root path of all files.
 Only useful if you are using some ide to run your code(As it may have a different root path set).

 6. `generateReport`:- Enable it to use the best feature of this program (Just remember that this will take a lot of time to run).
 Stores time taken in each of your operations,can be used to pinpoint the exact command where your program went wrong and a lot more.
-I will release the accompanying jupyter notebook soon after updating its documentation.
+I have released the accompanying jupyter notebook `ReportEvaluater.ipynb`.
+You can use it to explore your .ser file and importantly compare it with others.

 There is still a lot more in this whole program than what this documentation has described.
 Just go through DriverXtreme.java to see details.